David VII: Later life

 The territory of the Caucasus, and as part of it the Kingdom of Georgia itself, became the scene of war between Hulegu and the Khan of the Golden Horde Berke in the following years.
 David Ulu provided his support for the conflict between the Il-Khanate and the Golden Horde in 1263-1265.
 In 1263, King David's troops participated in the defense of the Siba fortress against the Golden Horde.
 In 1265, his troops, as the vanguard of the Ilkhanate army, defeated Berke and pushed his troops out of Shirvan.
 As Hulegu died in the same year, Berke began to prepare a major offensive.
 The following year, his army penetrated into Georgia, but the offensive was abruptly stopped due to the death of the khan in the vicinity of Tbilisi.
 However, Georgia's troubles continued, but now with the Ilkhanate.
 The nobles were encouraged to rise up against the crown, which naturally facilitated Mongol control over the country.
 In the same year, 1266, Sargis Jaqeli, prince of Samtkhe, who ruled city of Akhaltsikhe, received special protection and patronage from the new ilkhan of Abaqa Khan.
 In this way, Sargis was elevated to the rank of David and Georgia was torn into three entities.

 In 1270, David Ulu led Georgian and Armenian troops in support of the Mongol Abaqa against Tekuder, who had found refuge in Western Georgia.

 David VII Ulu died of a bowel infection at the age of 55 in the spring of 1270.
 He was buried at Mtskheta.
 He was succeeded by his son Demetre II.

-Marriage and children

-He was married four times.
-His first wife, Jigda-Khatun, either a Mongol woman or a daughter of the Sultan of Rum, died in 1252 and was buried at the regional necropolis in Mtskheta.

-In 1249/50, he bigamously contracted a union with an Alan woman, Altun, whom he repudiated in 1252.
-Their children were:
+Family